What to do if your business energy supplier goes bust or ceases trading

 If you're in this position, give Bionic a call on 0800 156 0899.

-What happens with your energy contract when your supplier goes bust?
+What happens with your energy contract when your supplier ceases trading?

-If your energy supplier goes bust, your contract with them will end automatically.
+If your energy supplier goes bust or ceases trading, your contract with them will end automatically.

-When Ofgem appoints your new supplier, it will place you on a deemed contract or one of its variable rate deals.
-This means you'll most likely be on higher rates than you had on your previous fixed deal and will be more vulnerable to future energy price rises.
+When Ofgem appoints your new supplier, it will usually place you on a deemed contract or one of its variable rate deals.
+This means you'll most likely pay higher rates than on your previous fixed deal and will be more vulnerable to future energy price rises.

 The rates are higher on these deals because there is more risk to the supplier.
 This is because your new supplier doesn't know you as a customer, meaning it can't be certain of how you manage your monthly payments.
 Another reason rates could be higher is that this new supplier might also have to buy extra wholesale energy at short notice for new customers.
 If this is the case, it's likely these extra charges will be passed onto customers.